marcusgia2505/classsExGameInstructions/docs/Develop.rst

 .. image:: _static/Allroles.PNG
     :alt:  300px

-This roles are standardized items and are shown in the header of the participant's page.
+These roles are standardized items and are shown in the header of the participant's page.
 If you want to display the role figure in a text box just add role1.png to the text (for role 1).
 This will be replace with the respective figure. **Make sure that role1.png is followed by a space, otherwise the replacement will not work.**

 Assignment at the beginning of a game
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-classEx allows you to flexibly adapt to an unknown number of participants, meaning that you choose the number of different roles, the number of treatments and the size of groups.
-ClassEx then assigns participants automatically. classEx allows lecturers to either set the size of a group (for example two for a trust game or four for a public goods game), in which case the number of groups is automatically determined at the start of the experiment.
+classEx allows you to flexibly adapt to an unknown number of participants, meaning that you choose the number of different roles, the number of treatments and the size of groups. classEx then assigns participants automatically. classEx allows lecturers to either set the size of a group (for example two for a trust game or four for a public goods game), in which case the number of groups is automatically determined at the start of the experiment.
 Alternatively an experimenter specifies the number of groups (for example if each plays a different treatment), in which case their size is determined automatically.
 Specifically, you have the following available options:

 no assignment
 	Participants all are assigned to role 0, treatment 0 and group 0.